anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 From IETF draft 04 -> IETF draft 05:

+* Restructured document to have a distinct section for the object flow and handling and shortened introduction, issue #72
 * Added security considerations for using mDNS without a specific product-serial-number, issue #75
-* Clarified pledge-status responses are cummulative, issue #73
+* Clarified pledge-status responses are cumulative, issue #73
-* Removed agend-sign-cert from trigger data, issue #70
+* Removed agent-sign-cert from trigger data, issue #70
 * Changed terminology for LDevID(Reg) certificate to registrar EE certificate, as it does not need to be an LDevID, issue #66
 * Added new protected header parameter (created-on) in PER to support freshness validation, issue #63
 * Added explanation of MASA requiring domain CA cert in section 5.5.1 and section 5.5.2, issue #36